Dave Levy, Lewisham Deptford CLP secretary, calls for Labour to put its house in order.

 LCFs were small and designed for control, with the annual election of CLP contrasting with the stability of Labour Group delegates.
 Labour Groups have also tended to hold the whip hand financially, raising more money than CLPs, thereby reinforcing the power of incumbency.

 Selection rules, where Assessment Panels are chaired by an outsider appointed by the Regional Director, further reinforces the power of incumbents.
-Assessment Panels cannot meet without permission of the RD and have been prohibited from opening up the panel of candidates in a number of local authorities, denying newer members from putting themselves forward.
+Assessment Panels cannot meet without permission of the RD and have been prohibited from opening up the panel of candidates in a number of local authorities, denying newer members the right to put themselves forward.

 The next round of selections will presumably be run by the new LGCs, which are to be made up of equal thirds of CLP, Labour Group and trade union delegates.
 Let’s hope that the trade union link is real and strong, and that unions stick to appointing Labour Party members who are members of the local CLPs in the electoral unit covered.
 We should argue that Labour Groups must use STV to select their delegates.

 Whatever happens, we must use the opportunities available to hold Labour councils accountable to the will of the whole membership and to ensure that Labour staff serve the membership rather than the incumbency.